ServInt: History

 ServInt was founded by Reed J. Caldwell in 1995.
-When it began, Caldwell was running the company from a college dorm.
-Initially, the company had one employee, a $10,000 family loan, some student credit cards, and a single Pentium-90 Web server running Linux 1.2.9.
-By the end of 1995, ServInt had moved out of the dorm and begun growing.
-ServInt became known as one of the first web-hosting companies to offer a managed, dedicated server solution.
-It went on to build a private network that came close to achieving Tier 1 status, lacking only domestic Sprint peering.
+Caldwell initially ran it from a college dormitory with one employee, a $10,000 family loan, several student credit cards and a single Pentium-90 server running Linux 1.2.9.
+The company left the dormitory by the end of 1995 and was an early seller of managed dedicated servers.
+It operated its own network, which one 2005 account described as approaching Tier 1 status apart from domestic Sprint peering.